MonoGame/docs.monogame.github.io/articles/getting_started/2_creating_a_new_project_vs.md

 ---
-title: Creating a new project
+title: Creating a Project with Visual Studio 2022
 description: A step-by-step guide for creating a new project using Visual Studio
 ---

-# Creating a Project with Visual Studio 2022

 This guide will walk you through building a starter game with MonoGame using Windows and Visual Studio 2022.

+> [!NOTE]
 > It is assumed that you have already properly installed Visual Studio 2022 and MonoGame.

 Start Visual Studio 2022 and select **New Project...** in the upper left corner.